nwfsc-fram/boatnet/README.md

 1. Run `lerna run build` (builds all apps and libraries.
 This is optional, but should be performed prior to pushing changes, to ensure all projects still build correctly.)

+1. When running the app locally, you'll need to run the dev-auth-server running in order to login.
+Do this by following the instructions [here](https://github.com/nwfsc-fram/boatnet/blob/master/apps/dev-auth-server/README.md#setup)

 1. Navigate to the project you need, e.g. `cd apps/example` and `yarn serve`

 1. See more [specific `lerna` instructions and development setup here.](./docs/dev-notes/README.md)